microsoft/coyote/docs/_learn/tools/tester-requirements.md

 ### Exceptions

-The code executed by the test should not catch exceptions of the type `Microsoft.Coyote.Runtime.RuntimeException` (or any derived type).
+The code executed by the test should not catch exceptions of the type `Microsoft.Coyote.RuntimeException` (or any derived type).
 These exceptions are used by the tester for multiple purposes.
 For instance, it is thrown when an assertion fails in a monitor, or when a test iteration hits `max-steps`.
 In these cases, the test needs to fully unwind its stack.